Brockham Railway Museum: History

 In 1973 the museum acquired 60 lengths of portable "Jubilee" track and 8 wagons from the Hampton & Kempton Waterworks Railway.
 In December several locomotives arrived from storage at the Cadeby Light Railway, including the last remaining narrow-gauge locomotive built by the Bedford firm of J&C Howard (works number 982 of 1981).

-In the period 1972 to 1978 the museum was home to many privately owned locomotives and rolling stock.
+From 1972 to 1978 the museum was home to many privately owned locomotives and rolling stock.
 Many of these were owned by Peter Nicholson, Rich Morris, and Michael Jacob who formed Narrow Gauge Enterrprises and arranged to create a museum at Gloddfa Ganol in North Wales.
 They moved their locomotives out of Brockham on 18 July 1978 in a convoy of 5 trucks.

 Closure

 The Brockham Museum Association formed an Educational Trust in 1972, with the Association now being a supporters club.
-This was a step towards the eventual opening of Brockham to the public, however the access to the site via an ungated level crossing was always an issue.
+This was a step towards the eventual opening of Brockham to the public.
+However, access to the site via an ungated level crossing was always an issue.
 Then in 1976 it appeared the lease of the Brockham Limeworks site was unlikely to be renewed when it came up in 1978.
 This caused the search for a new site, and for a while it was hoped a move to Ravensbury Park in Merton was the answer, but this failed to get outline planning consent.
 Then in early 1977 Surrey County Council purchased a large tract of land including Brockham limeworks, and discussions indicated a new lease was now likely.
 However in 1978 Narrow Gauge Enterprises moved their large collection of privately owned locomotives and rolling stock from the site to their new Gloddfa Ganol museum in North Wales.

 In 1979 the trustees prepared the "Brockham Museum Development Handbook", a plan for the development of the museum, which among other things would provide information for the landowners, the planning authorities, potential sponsors, and the Museum officials and volunteers.
 Included in this was the need for a substantial site lease term (21 years minimum), the need for a commitment from Surrey County Council regarding parking arrangements, and the need for appropriate planning consent for change of use to a public museum, and this last issue was to become a problem.

 In 1981, planning consent for public museum was again sought from the local authorities and this time it was firmly refused, because the only road access was across an ungated level crossing over the British Railways line from Dorking to Reigate.
-The Chalk Pits Museum was in its second year then, and discussions started in earnest about relocating the Brockham collection to Amberley and amalgamating the aims of the Brockham Museum Trust and the Southern Industrial History Centre Trust.
+The Chalk Pits Museum was in its second year.
+Discussions started in earnest about relocating the Brockham collection to Amberley and amalgamating the aims of the Brockham Museum Trust and the Southern Industrial History Centre Trust.
 The museum closed in 1982, with most of the remaining items moving to Amberley over the summer.